eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 :::

-## Using Umbrella Helm Charts for the Deployment

-This Tutorial will be deployed by using an umbrella chart, which provides a basis for running end-to-end tests or creating a sandbox environment of the Catena-X automotive dataspace network consisting of Tractus-X OSS components.
-The Chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps, as long as only one instance (minikube cluster) is running, see above warning).
-If several clusters are riunninh we need to adjsut a few configartion files.

-The currently available components availbe by the Umbrella Helm Chart are following:

-- portal
-- centralidp
-- sharedidp
-- bpndiscovery
-- discoveryfinder
-- sdfactory
-- managed-identity-wallet
-- semantic-hub
-- dataconsumerOne (tractusx-edc, vault)
-- tx-data-provider (tractusx-edc, digital-twin-registry, vault, simple-data-backend)
-- dataconsumerTwo (tractusx-edc, vault)

-### Starting with the Deployment of [TXD] , our own local dataspace

-We now start to deploy the TXD, our own dataspace.
-We will start by downloading the sources from Github into our local environment.
-Then we will step by step
+### Overview

+Now we start to deploy the TXD by carrying out the following steps:

-- get the source
+- Get the source
-- start minikube bringing up the cluster (profile)
+- Start `minikube` bringing up the cluster (profile)
-- enabling Ingress for local access using the addon for Minikube
+- Enable `Ingress` for local access using the addon for Minikube
-- adjusting the configurationb files for the Umbrella Helm Chart (this is not required, if you are the only user on a system)
+- Adjust the configuration files for the Umbrella Helm Chart (this is not required, if you are the only user on a system)
-- bringing uo the certifacation manager
+- Use the certifacation manager
-- Using helm to install our first dataprovider and consumer EDCs
+- Use helm to deploy the ecosystem
-- checking their liveness
+- Check their liveness

 ### Get the source from the Tractus-X Github